rurban/ctl/docs/iterators.md

 They are currently only defined for `transform_range` and `transform_it_range`, which are not enabled yet, and problematic for `set`.

+We don't support yet generic iterators, abstracting different containers.
+So we cannot yet e.g. insert a vector into a deque, or use a mixed set algorithm with different container types.
+See [GH #19](https://github.com/rurban/ctl/issues/19).

 Also we don't fully support `reverse_iterator` via `I prev` yet.

+But we add the end position so we can hold full ranges.
+And we added API's to work with the addional end position.

 ## Iterators